Money: Monetary policy

-When gold and silver are used as money, the money supply can grow only if the supply of these metals is increased by mining.
-This rate of increase will accelerate during periods of gold rushes and discoveries, such as when Columbus traveled to the New World and brought back gold and silver to Spain, or when gold was discovered in California in 1848.
-This causes inflation, as the value of gold goes down.
-However, if the rate of gold mining cannot keep up with the growth of the economy, gold becomes relatively more valuable, and prices (denominated in gold) will drop, causing deflation.
+When gold and silver were used as money, the money supply could grow only if the supply of these metals was increased by mining.
+This rate of increase would accelerate during periods of gold rushes and discoveries, such as when Columbus traveled to the New World and brought back gold and silver to Spain, or when gold was discovered in California in 1848.
+This caused inflation, as the value of gold went down.
+However, if the rate of gold mining could not keep up with the growth of the economy, gold became relatively more valuable, and prices (denominated in gold) would drop, causing deflation.
 Deflation was the more typical situation for over a century when gold and paper money backed by gold were used as money in the 18th and 19th centuries.

 Modern-day monetary systems are based on fiat money and are no longer tied to the value of gold.
-The control of the amount of money in the economy is known as monetary policy.
-Monetary policy is the process by which a government, central bank, or monetary authority manages the money supply to achieve specific goals.
-Usually, the goal of monetary policy is to accommodate economic growth in an environment of stable prices.
+The amount of money in the economy is influenced by monetary policy, which is the process by which a central bank influences the economy to achieve specific goals.
+Often, the goal of monetary policy is to maintain low and stable inflation, directly via an inflation targeting strategy, or indirectly via a fixed exchange rate system against a major currency with a stable inflation rate.
+In some cases, the central bank may pursue various supplementary goals.
 For example, it is clearly stated in the Federal Reserve Act that the Board of Governors and the Federal Open Market Committee should seek "to promote effectively the goals of maximum employment, stable prices, and moderate long-term interest rates."

 A failed monetary policy can have significant detrimental effects on an economy and the society that depends on it.
 These include hyperinflation, stagflation, recession, high unemployment, shortages of imported goods, inability to export goods, and even total monetary collapse and the adoption of a much less efficient barter economy.
 This happened in Russia, for instance, after the fall of the Soviet Union.

-Governments and central banks have taken both regulatory and free market approaches to monetary policy.
-Some of the tools used to control the money supply include:
+Monetary policy strategies have changed over time.
+Some of the tools used to conduct contemporary monetary policy include: